Father of Modern Surgery: Al Zahrawi

 Removal of urinary bladder calculi.
 He advised that the treating physician has to insert a finger into the rectum of the patient, move the stone down to the neck of the bladder, then make an incision in the rectal wall or the perineum and remove the stone.

-He devised instruments for inspection of the urethra.
-He is credited to be the first to describe ectopic pregnancy.
+Al Zahrawi devised instruments for inspection of the urethra.
+Al-Zahrawi stands as a groundbreaking figure in medical history, also credited with the first-ever description of an ectopic pregnancy.
 He devised several dental devices and artificial teeth made of animal bones.

 In pharmacy and pharmacology, Al-Zahrawi pioneered the preparation of medicines by sublimation and distillation.
-He dedicated the a chapter of his book to pharmacy and pharmaceutical techniques.
-The chapter was later translated into Latin under the title of Liber Servitoris, where it served as an important source for European herbalists.
+He also dedicated a chapter of his book to pharmacy and pharmaceutical techniques.
+Liber Servitoris, the Latin translation of the chapter, also became a popular source of information for European herbalists.

 Al-Zahrawi also touched upon the subject of cosmetics and dedicated a chapter for it in his book and called it.
 “Medicine of Beauty” (Adwiyat al-Zinah)

-All his instrument is still displayed at Museo Vivo de al-Andalus.you can assume his legacy that street in Cordova where he lived is named in his honor as “Calle Albucasis”.
+The Museo Vivo de al-Andalus displays all his instruments to this day.
+You can assume his legacy that street in Cordova where he lived is named in his honor as “Calle Albucasis”.
 On this street he lived in house no. 6, which is preserved today by the Spanish Tourist Board with a bronze plaque (awarded in January 1977) which reads: “This was the house where Al-Zahrawi lived.”

 References: